JohnnyLomas/SB_Powder_Project/README.md

 ### Code

-The code fro this project is provided in a set of ipython notebooks and Rmarkdown documents.
+The code for this project is provided in a set of ipython notebooks and Rmarkdown documents.
 Links to these files are provided below:

 - Data cleaning and summary statistics: [Ipython Notebook]()